benetech/martus.martus-build/BuildFiles/Documents/Mac-install-README.txt

    various languages.
 We also suggest that you copy this folder to your computer where you can have easy access to it.
-5. If you are using a Martus Language Pack (e.g. Martus-en.mlp), please copy the mlp file to the .Martus folder in your home folder.
+5. If you are using a Martus Language Pack (e.g. Martus-en.mlp), please copy the mlp file to your Martus data folder.
+For instructions on how to access your Martus data folder, see the section below named "Viewing the Martus Data Folder".
-   Note that Finder must be configured to show hidden files for it to show the .Martus folder.
 6. Burmese, Khmer, and Bangla/Bengali fonts are provided in the Fonts folder.
 If you need any of these, you can install it by double-clicking on the .ttf file and choosing "Install".